 That they have staved off a Democrat Triple Crown during this period is only because they have enjoyed a Republican-appointed majority Supreme Courts for decades (until Scalia’s death this year), a legacy of having controlled the White House for twenty out of 24 years between 1969 and 1992 (under Republican presidents Richard Nixon, Gerald Ford, Ronald Reagan and George H.W.
 Bush).
 At the start of Bill Clinton’s presidency, in fact, only one of nine justices had been appointed by a Democratic president.

 This huge Supreme Court majority was in part a lucky break, though.
-It was a result of Democrat Jimmy Carter (1977-1981) having been one of just four presidents in US history, and the only one since the 1860s, not to get to appoint any Supreme Court judges.
+It was a result of Democrat Jimmy Carter (1977-1981) having been one of just four presidents in American history, and the only one since the 1860s, not to get to appoint any Supreme Court judges.
 Clinton only appointed two in eight years, meanwhile, whereas Bush Sr. and Reagan together appointed five in twelve years and Nixon and Ford together appointed four in eight years.

 According to some Democrats, this court majority was not only unlucky but also, of late, unjust, since it was the majority-Republican court that ruled Bush Jr. defeated Al Gore in Florida during the 2000 election, which in turn resulted in Bush getting to appoint another two justices to the court during his two terms in office.